First UAESBC and SCCCI Collaboration Receives Favourable Feedback

 The UAESBC and SCCCI received substantive positive feedback of the event from participants.
 This include Ambassador Vaswani who expressed his appreciation for UAESBC's "tremendous efforts in advancing Singapore-UAE ties".
 The webinar is one effort in a string of collaborative projects between the UAESBC and various local chambers that will culminate in business delegations to the UAE in conjunction with EXPO2020 (October 2021 to March 2022).

-You can browse through screenshots of the webinar below:
+You can also browse through screenshots of the webinar below: